npalm/action-docs/CONTRIBUTING.md

 ### Setup you local environment.

 1. Ensure you have the Node.js version we use, check [.npmrc](.npmrc).
-You can easily run multiple NOde version with [nvm](https://github.com/nvm-sh/nvm).
+You can easily run multiple Node version with [nvm](https://github.com/nvm-sh/nvm).

 2. Install dependencies `npm install`

 3. See the `package.json` how to run the test.

-4. Run the cli locally
+4. Run the CLI locally

    ```bash
    npm run dev src/cli.ts <options>